X-3306/EltonRAT-Multi-Stage-MaaS-and-Developer-Supply-Chain-Infection-Analysis/README.md

 - `medium-high`: related infrastructure or behavior with strong correlation.
 - `medium`: useful pivot or behavioral signal that may need surrounding context.
 - `low`: weak clue, test/debug string, or external pivot.

-## License / Sharing

-Use for defensive research and threat hunting.
-If you republish, keep attribution to `github.com/X-3306` and preserve the confidence labels.